isc-projects/bind9/doc/arm/reference.rst

     A secondary zone is a replica of a primary zone.
 Type ``slave`` is a synonym for ``secondary``.
 The ``primaries`` list specifies one or more IP addresses of primary servers that the secondary contacts to update its copy of the zone.
-Primaires list elements can also be names of other primaries lists.
+Primaries list elements can also be names of other primaries lists.
 By default, transfers are made from port 53 on the servers;
     this can be changed for all servers by specifying